berzerk0/Probable-Wordlists/README.md

-### Rev 1.2 is live!
-Torrents are (mostly)\* back up!
-Please Help Support the Project by [seeding these files](https://github.com/berzerk0/Probable-Wordlists/releases/tag/v1.2)
+### Please Help Support the Project by [seeding these files](https://github.com/berzerk0/Probable-Wordlists/releases/tag/v1.2)

-\*[Real-WPA-Passwords-Rev1_2-targz](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/Real-Passwords/WPA-Length/WPA-Length%20Rev%201.2%20Torrents/Real-WPA-Passwords-Rev1_2-targz.torrent) is still sluggish.
-I'm trying to throw uploads at it but perhaps there is a deeper issue - I am continuing to diagnose.
-**However, every wordlist can be downloaded via torrent in at least 3 compressed formats at this time.**

 ### To Cloners and Zip Downloaders:
 This repository does not contain code, but is a group of lists.